About Us and What We Do

 Rainbow Bay was established as a Ltd by Gordon Price in 1979.
 The sub-division consisted of 1700 lots, some set aside for community service and commercial sites.
 Rainbow Bay Property Owner's Association (RBPOA) was established as a feature of the Ltd and has operated with a volunteer Board of Directors consisting of seven property owners duly elected by the membership.
 The Board elects the President and Vice President.
 The Treasurer and Secretary are appointed.
 In addition to the Board, several volunteer Committees help to manage and carry out the work of the Association and encourage community involvement.
 The Association observes the stringent labor rules of the Bahamas and works to maintain good relationships with the neighboring settlements.

-Tommy Pinder and Gustave are our Maintenance Team headed up by George Chiulli and Bob Kjerulf.
+Our Maintenance Team consists of Elissaud St Fleur headed up by George Chiulli.
 Between them they are responsible for maintaining the beaches and our park areas, servicing our maintenance equipment and when time allows repairs to the Maintenance Building / Tennis Court and the Trash Site Building.
 Other responsibilities include cutting back the casuarinas at the junctions of our roads and the Queen's Highway, the setting up of the cabanas and benches on Rainbow Bay Beach and repairing / replacing our road signs.

 If you have any queries regarding maintenance, please email email@example.com.